Latest News

 The natural decline in oilfields, along with the slower growth rate, means that companies must invest significantly to maintain their production.

-Oil demand growth will also slow down in the next few years, largely due to the rise of electric cars.
+Oil demand growth will also slow down in the next few years, partly due to the rise of electric cars.
 Even if oil supply grows slower, a faster-than-anticipated slowdown in demand could impact oil prices.

 Subscribe to my Power Up newsletter to receive my weekly column, plus additional energy insights and links trending stories in your mailbox every Monday and Thursday.
 Subscribe to my Power Up Newsletter here.
 You like this column?
-Open Interest (ROI) is your essential source for global commentary on financial markets.
+Check out Open Interest, your essential source for global commentary on financial markets.
 ROI provides data-driven, thought-provoking analysis.
 The markets are changing faster than ever.
 ROI can help you keep up.
 Follow ROI on LinkedIn, X.

 (source: Reuters)